 - Temporary address changes

-Your International Student Adviser will update your SEVIS record with your new address.
+Your International Student Advisor will update your SEVIS record with your new address.
 Failure to provide a current address can result in a loss of your J-1 status.

-You should apply for a program extension at least 30 days before the expiration date indicated on your Form DS-2019 by filling out a Program Extension Form.
+You should apply for a program extension at least 30 days before the expiration date indicated on your Form DS-2019 by filing for a program extension.
+Contact your international student adviser to request more information and the proper form.
 An extension to your DS-2019 will be issued to extend your program, if you are eligible.

-J-1 students are eligible for on-campus employment, with a notification to the international student advisor.
-J-1 students are not eligible for any off-campus employment without authorization from the international student advisor.
+J-1 students are eligible for on-campus employment, with a notification to the international student adviser.
+J-1 students are not eligible for any off-campus employment without authorization from the international student adviser.
 See the 'Student Employment' page linked below for more information.

 Transferring out of UCCS